2key/contracts/DeployAnd2keyBuilderInstructions.md

 10. `./test-funnel.sh` will run all the necessary tests

 ### External dependency
+- Make sure to install all external dependencies
 1. `curl https://raw.githubusercontent.com/Tenderly/tenderly-cli/master/scripts/install-macos.sh | sudo sh`

 ### How to do hard reset of network